MagoroGraphics/MagoroGraphics/README.md

 ## I'm a Software Engineer with experience in React, Ruby on Rails, Java and Python.

-- Currently improving my knowledge in: Typescript, Ruby on Rails.
+- Currently improving my knowledge in: Typescript, Java, PostgreSQL.

 - I am very curious about everything and love learning.